elliotdotsol/candy-machine-v3-ui/README.md

 ![Candy Machine V3 with Address Gate, Allow List or other similar guards](https://cdn.discordapp.com/attachments/1039648022516215919/1072171559520833656/privatecmv3.png)
 — Candy Machine V3 with Address Gate, Allow List or other similar guards

+## Collaborating
+Want to collaborate and make the repo better?
+Feel free to submit a pull request to the main branch.

-## Feedback/Collaborating/Support
+## Feedback/Support
-If you have any feedback, want to collaborate or need support, please submit an issue through [Github Issues](https://github.com/wearekite/candy-machine-v3-ui/issues).
+If you have any feedback or need support, please submit an issue through [Github Issues](https://github.com/wearekite/candy-machine-v3-ui/issues).